 The Planets Align Around Customer Experience

-Conventional thinking says that brand management teams and local marketers have very different priorities—the former interested in brand integrity, the latter focused first on sales.
+Conventional thinking says that brand management teams and local marketers have very different priorities—the former is interested in brand integrity, the latter focused first on sales.
 This is undoubtedly one of the first reasons that most people give for why the two groups have so much trouble getting on the same page.
 Designers are focused on producing Cannes-quality work that customers will notice and even enjoy.
 Local affiliates care much less about how nice the creative is about how many sales it will help them make.

 No wonder they’re not collaborating in perfect harmony – they’re trying to do totally different things!